GoogleChrome/developer.chrome.com/site/en/docs/privacy-sandbox/overview/index.md

 ### Strengthen cross-site privacy boundaries

-* [**CHIPS**](/docs/privacy-sandbox/chips/): Allow developers to opt-in a cookie to "partitioned" storage, with a separate cookie jar per top-level site.
+* [**CHIPS**](/docs/privacy-sandbox/chips/): Allow developers to opt-in a cookie to partitioned storage, with a separate cookie jar per top-level site.
 * [**First-Party Sets**](/docs/privacy-sandbox/first-party-sets): Allow related
   domain names owned by the same entity to declare themselves as belonging to the same first party.